Rothamsted/knetminer-testing/manual-ui-testing/ui-test-templates/infinite-scrolling-local/README.md

 ## Headline for the test instances

-**Please, report this Markdown code at the begin of every GH ticket that represents a report on running the test described in the hereby template**:
+**Please, report this Markdown code at the beginning of every GH ticket that represents a report on running the test described in the hereby template**:

 ```Markdown
 *This is a manual UI test based on [this template][TPLREF].
 Other instances of this test are [here][TPLREF].
 Tests from the template that aren't mentioned hereby are intended as passed.*